knatarajan28/Senior-Research-Project/README.md

 - Hypothesis: rNMP incorporation patterns would significantly differ in yeast cells grown in galactose vs glucose.

 # Experimental Design and Methods:

-Cell Preparation:
 - Utilized Saccharomyces cerevisiae for its close evolutionary relations to higher eukaryotes and manageable genome for genetic studies.
 - Grew yeast in different media to observe metabolic pathway impacts on DNA.
-Transformation and Selection:
 - Transformed yeast cells with specific markers for selection and isolating mutants for the study.
-DNA and RNA Handling:
 - Conducted DNA extraction, sequencing preparations, and RNA extraction for subsequent bioinformatics analysis.
-Ribose-Seq:
 - Implemented a ribose-seq protocol to specifically isolate and quantify rNMPs within DNA samples, preparing them for deep sequencing.

 # Data Analysis: